Impact of habitat destruction on wildlife

 0

 We humans can adjust to changes in our environment rapidly.
-If we should be forced out of our lodging or off our land most of us could move to another place that suits us.
-We’d immediately have some idea of what possibilities lay in the next neighborhood over or across town.
-Even in another state.
-We know where grocery stores can be found, full of food and beverages.
-And, because of automobiles, we can get there fast.
+If we should be forced out of our lodging or off our land, most of us could move to another place that suits us.
+We immediately know what possibilities are in the next neighborhood over, across town, or even in another state.
+We’d know where grocery stores are, full of food and beverages.
+And, because of automobiles, we could get there fast.
 Under ordinary circumstances, we can quickly locate retailers of everything we need for survival, even in an unfamiliar city.

 Some animals manage to find suitable new locations.
-Others adapt to a new way of life, as the Northern Raccoon and Virginia Opossum have done so very well within cities.
-But, some animals never find their way to safety and sustenance.
-Others can’t adjust, their instincts and needs are so unalterable, they can’t substitute, say, a forest of pines for a forest of deciduous trees.
-Some bird species won’t breed except in a specific habitat — when their perfect habitat is destroyed, one-by-one they just die off.
+Others are capable of adapting to a new way of life, as the Northern Raccoon and Virginia Opossum have done very well within cities.
+But, it can be tragic when an animal never finds its way to safety and sustenance.
+Or they can’t adjust because their instincts and needs are so unalterable they can’t substitute, say, a forest of pines for a woodland of deciduous trees.
+Some bird species won’t breed except in a specific habitat—when their perfect habitat is destroyed, one by one, they die off.
+The Last Dusky Seaside Sparrow

-What are the causes of habitat loss?
+What’s at the root of habitat loss?
 Urbanization and development, timber cutting, agriculture, and fragmentation by roads and reservoirs.
-Native ecosystems, which developed their delicate balance over eons are disappearing at an estimated 6,000¹ acres per day in the U.S., as they’re dredged, drained, cleared, paved over, built upon or otherwise made uninhabitable for much of its historical wildlife.
+Native ecosystems, which developed their delicate balance over eons, are disappearing at an estimated 6,000 acres per day in the United States as they’re dredged, drained, cleared, paved over, built upon, or otherwise made uninhabitable for much of its historical wildlife.

-Regarding the international impact of habitat loss, Wired.com² makes this strong statement: “…humans are Earth’s great omnivore, and our omnivorous nature can only be understood at global scales.
+Regarding the international impact of habitat loss, Wired.com makes this strong statement: “…humans are Earth’s great omnivore, and our omnivorous nature can only be understood at global scales.
 Scientists estimate that 83 percent of the terrestrial biosphere is under direct human influence.
 Crops cover some 12 percent of Earth’s land surface and account for more than one-third of terrestrial biomass.
-One-third of all available fresh water is diverted to human use.
+One-third of all available freshwater is diverted to human use.

-“Altogether, roughly 20 percent of Earth’s net terrestrial primary production, the sheer volume of life produced on land on this planet every year, is harvested for human purposes — and, to return to the comparative factoids, it’s all for a species that accounts for .00018 percent of Earth’s non-marine biomass.”
+“Altogether, roughly 20 percent of Earth’s net terrestrial primary production, the sheer volume of life produced on land on this planet every year, is harvested for human purposes—and, to return to the comparative factoids, it’s all for a species that accounts for .00018 percent of Earth’s non-marine biomass.”1

 Aerial view of cookie-cutter neighborhood